-Obscured by decades of communist rule and subsequent conflict, Croatia has emerged to reveal itself as a country of unique natural beauty, intriguing history, enduring culture and architecture, and irresistible cuisine.
+Emerging from decades of communist rule and subsequent conflict, Croatia has revealed itself as a country of unique natural beauty, intriguing history, enduring culture and architecture, and irresistible cuisine.

-Probably the most alluring of all Croatia is its Dalmatian Coast.
-Crystal clear waters, white peppled beaches and well preserved medieval villages grace some 3,600 miles of Adriatic coastline.
-Decidedly Mediterranean if feel, palm tree, vineyards, and olive groves accent these island and seaside landscapes.
-After a day of exploring Dalmatia's the trails, waterways, and byways, there is nothing quite so delightful as lingering over dinner al fresco in the warmth of Adriatic breezes infused with a hint of aromatic herbs.
+Probably the most alluring of all Croatia is the Dalmatian Coast.
+Crystal clear waters, white pebbled beaches, and well-preserved medieval villages grace some 3,600 miles of Adriatic coastline.
+Decidedly Mediterranean in feel, palm trees, vineyards, and olive groves accent these island and seaside landscapes.
+After a day of exploring Dalmatia's trails, waterways, and byways, there is nothing quite so delightful as lingering over an al fresco dinner in the warmth of Adriatic breezes infused with a hint of aromatic herbs.